python-bear/Sick-Set-Of-Bookmarklets/README.md

  - **Triangle**: Makes a triangle that you can control with the arrow keys and shoot with the `?`/`/` button.
  - **Two Triangle**: Makes a red triangle that can be controlled with the arrow keys, and a blue one with the `wasd` keys.
  - **Tic**: Lets you play a game of Ultimate Tic-Tac-Toe, who's rules are explained at the following website [Ultimate Tic-Tac-Toe Rules](https://mathwithbaddrawings.com/2013/06/16/ultimate-tic-tac-toe/)
+ - **Spin**: This will make any page object start to spin once you click it.
+ - **Autoclicker**: Select the CPS you want then click where you want the autoclicker to start.
+ - **Autoclicker X**: Does some crazy autoclicking.
+Can't be turned off.
  - **Lupire**: Lets you play a game following the rules on the following website [Pinball Recall](https://www.lumosity.com/brain-games/pinball-recall)

+#### Zap ####

+ - **Big Zap**: Zaps plugins, colors, cheap effects, event handlers, and timers.
+ - **Zap Plugins**: Removes java, flash, background music, and third-party iframes.
+ - **Zap Colors**: Makes text black on a white background, and makes links blue and purple.
+ - **Zap Events**: Removes event handlers, killing blind links and exit pop-up ads.
+ - **Zap Timers**: Removes timers that were created with setTimeout or setInterval.
+ - **Zap Images**: Replaces each image with its alternate text (ALT text).
+ - **Zap Presentational HTML**: Removes most presentational attributes and tags while leaving style sheets intact.
+ - **Zap Style Sheets**: Disables all style sheets.
+ - **Zap Cookies**: Removes cookies set by the site, including cookies with paths and domains.
+ - **Zap White BG**: Changes white and near-white backgrounds to tan.
+ - **Normalcase**: Makes body text and text in textareas all-lowercase.
+ - **Remove Redirects**: Changes redirecting links to go directly to the 'real' target.
+ - **Restore Selecting**: Fixes pages that disable text selection.
+ - **Restore Context Menu**: Fixes pages that disable context menus.

+#### URL Tool Kit ####

+ - **Tree Up**: Goes up a directory from the page you're viewing.
+ - **Tree Down**: Goes to the top level of the site.
+ - **Increment**: Increases the last number in the URL by 1.
+ - **Decrement**: Decreases the last number in the URL by 1.
+ - **Go To Referrer**: Like clicking the back button, but works even after opening a link in a new window.
+ - **Domain Owner**: Tells you who owns the domain of the page you're viewing.
+ - **History First**: Goes to the first page in this tab's history.

+#### Text ####

+ - **Selection ROT13**: Replaces each letter in the selected text with its rot13 equivalent.
+ - **Caesar Cipher Selection**: Asks for a shift amount.
+Then, using that shift amount replaces each letter in the selected text with its Caesar-Cipher equivalent.
+ - **Highlight Search**: Highlights each occurrence of a search phrase.
+ - **Highlight REGEX**: Highlights each match for a regular expression (regex).
+ - **Encode Morsecode**: Replaces each letter in the selected text with its Morse-Code equivalent.
+ - **Decode Morsecode**: Replaces the selected Morse-Code with it's Latin equivalent.

 #### Sites ####